 The development of this Plan incorporates the work of Forum members (US Fish and Wildlife Service (USFWS), the National Oceanic and Atmospheric Administration's (NOAA) National Marine Fisheries Service (NMFS), US Forest Service (USFS), California Department of Water Resources (DWR), California Department of Fish and Wildlife (CDFW), California State Coastal Conservancy (SCC), Pacific States Marine Fisheries Commission (PSMFC), California Trout (CalTrout), Trout Unlimited, and California Department of Parks and Recreation (State Parks)) which together comprise the Forum Steering Committee.
-Committees formed within the Forum to implement Strategic Plan objectives operate according to annually updated work plans and whose progress is reported out during Forum Steering Committee meetings.

 The Forum is a collaborative effort among state, local, and federal agencies, fisheries conservation groups, researchers, restoration contractors, and other interested parties to explore and develop an effective methodology and plan to restore and recover anadromous fish populations by improving fish passage through historic waterways.
 This framework helps to advance California's State Wildlife Action Plan (SWAP) and Steelhead Restoration and Management Plan (SRMP) (Appendix 1), the numerous other plans that address anadromous fish barriers, the goals and objectives of the National Fish Habitat Action Plan, and the vision and leadership of Forum representatives.